guzzle/RingPHP/docs/spec.rst

     Set to ``true`` or omit the ``future`` option to *request* that a request will be completed asynchronously.
-Keep in mind that your request might not necessarily be completed asynchronously based on the adapter you are using.
+Keep in mind that your request might not necessarily be completed asynchronously based on the handler you are using.
     Set the ``future`` option to ``false`` to request that a synchronous response be provided.

-    You can provide a string value to specify fine-tuned future behaviors that may be specific to the underlying adapters you are using.
-There are, however, some common future options that adapters should implement if possible.
+    You can provide a string value to specify fine-tuned future behaviors that may be specific to the underlying handlers you are using.
+There are, however, some common future options that handlers should implement if possible.

     lazy
-        Requests that the adapter does not open and send the request immediately, but rather only opens and sends the request once the future is dereferenced.
-This option is often useful for sending a large number of requests concurrently to allow adapters to take better advantage of non-blocking transfers by first building up a pool of requests.
+        Requests that the handler does not open and send the request immediately, but rather only opens and sends the request once the future is dereferenced.
+This option is often useful for sending a large number of requests concurrently to allow handlers to take better advantage of non-blocking transfers by first building up a pool of requests.

-    If an adapter does not implement or understand a provided string value, then the request MUST be treated as if the user provided ``true`` rather than the string value.
+    If an handler does not implement or understand a provided string value, then the request MUST be treated as if the user provided ``true`` rather than the string value.

-    Future responses created by asynchronous adapters MUST attempt to complete any outstanding future responses when they are destructed.
-Asynchronous adapters MAY choose to automatically complete responses when the number of outstanding requests reaches an adapter-specific threshold.
+    Future responses created by asynchronous handlers MUST attempt to complete any outstanding future responses when they are destructed.
+Asynchronous handlers MAY choose to automatically complete responses when the number of outstanding requests reaches an handler-specific threshold.

 Client Specific Options
 ~~~~~~~~~~~~~~~~~~~~~~~

-The following options are only used in ring client adapters.
+The following options are only used in ring client handlers.

 .. _client-options: